asymptotebag/cafe-hopper/README.md

 ## Overview
 ### Description
-Cafe Hopper (app name undecided) is an app that helps you plan routes to coffee shops and similar casual informal drinking and dining options around town.
+Croissavant is a cafe-hopping app that helps you plan routes to coffee shops and similar casual informal drinking and dining options around town.

 ### App Evaluation
 - **Category:** Lifestyle, Travel
 - **Mobile:** Portability would be key to making a concept like this work, since it is unlikely that people will tote a laptop from cafe to cafe.
-Thus, Cafe Hopper would make for a uniquely mobile experience that could not easily be replaced by a website.
+Thus, Croissavant would make for a uniquely mobile experience that could not easily be replaced by a website.
 The app would incorporate maps and location, and possibly camera (if there is a feature to save your own photos to cafes that you've visited).
 Push notifications would also be relatively natural to incorporate, since the app could remind you of your scheduled plans.
-- **Story:** Cafe Hopper allows users to fully experience the vibrant casual dining culture of anywhere, from an unfamiliar city to their own hometown.
+- **Story:** Croissavant allows users to fully experience the vibrant casual dining culture of anywhere, from an unfamiliar city to their own hometown.
 - **Market:** The market for this app is broad, appealing mostly to relatively young city-dwellers or those living near downtown / urban regions with clusters of casual dining options.
 - **Habit:** The average user would do a fair amount of both consuming and creating on the app: they consume when they check out cafe listings and information, and create when they add cafes to personal lists or plan and save cafe-hopping routes.
 - **Scope:** Incorporating the Google Maps SDK would be the primary backend task.
 I believe that the core features of the app are of reasonable technical difficulty.
 It would be great to be able to "tag" cafes with descriptors such as "historic," "newly-opened," "vegan-friendly," etc. to allow users to discover cafes better within the app.
 I anticipate that this tagging feature might not be straightforward, and may involve searching the reviews for key words or performing sentiment analysis.
-However, I believe that even with just the core features, Cafe Hopper will still be an interesting app both to build and use.
+However, I believe that even with just the core features, it will still be an interesting app both to build and use.

 ## Product Spec

 ### 1. User Stories

 **Required Must-have Stories**
+- [x] User sees an app logo on their home screen and a styled launch screen
 - [x] User can create a new account
 - [x] User can login and logout
 - [x] User can search for eateries
 - [x] User can view the location of eateries on a map powered by Google Maps SDK
 - [x] User can save (and unsave) eateries to custom collections (e.g. Favorites, Want to Visit)
 - [x] User can create (and delete) collections of eateries
-- [ ] User can view details of an eatery, such as its address, price level ($ to $$$$), rating, etc.
+- [x] User can view details of an eatery, such as its address, price level ($ to $$$$), rating, etc.
 - [x] User can see photos of an eatery
-- [ ] User can create "trips": an ordered list of eateries that the user wants to visit in a single trip
+- [x] User can create "trips": an ordered list of eateries that the user wants to visit in a single trip
 - [x] User can be redirected to the Google Maps website/app with preloaded navigation directions for a trip

 **Optional Nice-to-have Stories**